Insoft-UK/Xprime/README.md

 - Export a G1 .hpprgm file for use on a real HP Prime or the Virtual Calculator.
 - Compress code to fit more programs on your HP Prime

+>[!IMPORTANT]
+>Before running your program or application on either the Virtual HP Prime or a physical HP Prime calculator, you must first open the source code and perform a “Check” once.
+>
+>This is required because Xprime currently generates .hpprgm and .hpappprgm files using an older format originally used by early HP Prime G1 firmware.
+The HP Prime will initially accept the file, but it must be resaved by the calculator before it becomes a fully valid modern .hpprgm or .hpappprgm file.
+>
+>Simply opening the source code in the editor and performing a “Check” — or even just viewing the code and exiting the editor — causes the HP Prime to automatically resave the file using the current supported format.
+Once this has been done, the program or application will run normally.

 **Universal**
 Download link: <a href="http://insoft.uk/action/?method=downlink&path=macos&file=xprime-installer-universal.zip">Xprime 26.5</a></br>
 Requires **macOS 14.6** or later